 Why You Should Always Keep a Carpet Remnant in Your Trunk

-Hint: it could help you get out of a slippery situation.
+Hint: it could help you out of a slippery situation.

-If you’ve recently done a renovation project to increase your home’s value, you’re likely basking in the glow of your handiwork… but you also probably have quite a bit of leftover carpet lying around.
+If you’ve recently redecorated, you’re likely basking in the glow of your handiwork… but you also probably have quite a bit of leftover carpet lying around.
 Wondering what, exactly, to do with it?
 Rather than just toss those carpet remnants in the trash, there’s a surprising use for them.
 (If you don’t have any, ask your local carpet store if it has any leftovers that you could nab.)

 It turns out carpet remnants are great items to have in the trunk of your car if the wheels get stuck on snow or ice and you need traction in bad weather.
 The next time you get stuck, simply ram the carpet underneath the stuck wheels—just make sure they’re stopped and not in motion—before slowly accelerating.
 (Gunning it will only dig yourself deeper.)